PI4 Stories

 Therefore, we decided to build it ourselves from the sources.

-Installling the Go Language binaries
+Installing the Go Language binaries

 On our node n1 we installed the Go Language with the commands: